Traces in monoidal derivators, and homotopy colimits: External hom

-The external hom should behave with respect to the external product as does the internal hom with respect to the internal product (\ie{} the monoidal structure).
+Fix a closed monoidal derivator $\D$ of type $\mathbf{Dia}$.
+As explained in the introduction we would like to define an ``external hom'' functor which will play an essential role in the definition of the trace.
+It should behave with respect to the external product as does the internal hom with respect to the internal product (\ie{} the monoidal structure).
 As a first indication of its nature, the external hom of $A\in \D(I)_{0}$ and $B\in\D(J)_{0}$ should be an object of $\D(I^{\op}\times J)$, denoted by $\ehm{A}{B}$.
-Additionally, we would like the fibers of $\ehm{A}{B}$ to compute the internal hom of the fibers of $A$ and $B$, because fiberwise dualizability should imply dualizability with respect to $\ehm{\cdot}{\cdot}$; moreover, $[A,B]$ should be expressible in terms of $\ehm{A}{B}$ in the case $I=J$.
+Additionally, we would like the fibers of $\ehm{A}{B}$ to compute the internal hom of the fibers of $A$ and $B$, because fiberwise dualizability should imply dualizability with respect to $\ehm{\plho}{\plho}$; moreover, $[A,B]$ should be expressible in terms of $\ehm{A}{B}$ in the case $I=J$.
 These and other desired properties of the external product are satisfied by the following construction which is due to Joseph Ayoub.

 Given small categories $I$ and $J$ in $\mathbf{Dia}$, we fix the following notation, all functors being the obvious ones:

 For any $A$ in $\D(I)_{0}$ and $B$ in $\D(J)_{0}$ set

 This defines a bifunctor